bparanj/crystal/electronics/design/passive-device.md

 - Power electronics: Impacting efficiency and thermal management
 - Precision analog: Introducing errors in sensor interfaces and data conversion

-Moreover, emerging areas like integrated passive devices (IPDs) and passive component behavior in extreme environments (cryogenic or high radiation) present new challenges and opportunities for research.
+Emerging areas like integrated passive devices (IPDs) and passive component behavior in extreme environments (cryogenic or high radiation) present new challenges and opportunities for research.

 Understanding these subtle behaviors is crucial for pushing the boundaries of electronic design, especially as we move towards higher frequencies, greater power densities, and more extreme operating conditions.

+A passive device in electronics does not require an external power source to operate.
+It does not amplify or ? is increase power same as amplify?

 A **passive device** in electronics is a component that does not require an external power source to operate and does not amplify or generate energy.
 Instead, passive devices rely solely on the energy present in the circuit to perform their functions, which  involve controlling, storing, or dissipating electrical energy.